We might receive compensation from certain providers listed below. Find Out More

 Software and The Principle

-The essence of a method is that we install a certain software called OBS, and the tool, by the way, is widely used by streamers on Youtube and Twitch due to its simplicity and the fact it’s a freeware.
-We take the RTSP-stream incoming from the camera, which nearly every IP camera has support for, and we output it to our decoder on the PC – to the OBS software, which, in it’s turn, converts the RTSP-stream to the RTMP-stream, supported by a majority of streaming services, including Youtube.
+The essence of a method is that we install a certain software called OBS, and the tool, by the way, is widely used by streamers on Youtube and Twitch due to its simplicity and the fact it’s freeware.
+We take the RTSP stream incoming from the camera, which nearly every IP camera has support for, and we output it to our decoder on the PC – to the OBS software, which, in turn, converts the RTSP stream to the RTMP stream, supported by a majority of streaming services, including Youtube.

-We turn on the broadcast in YouTube and start streaming from OBS to Youtube, and this broadcast will be saved on YouTube.
-So this is how we get a free cloud storage for videos from our camera.
+We turn on the broadcast on YouTube and start streaming from OBS to YouTube, and this broadcast will be saved on YouTube.
+So this is how we get free cloud storage for videos from our camera.
 It may sound complicated, but it’s a theory.
-On a practice, it’s literally a couple of highly simple and quick steps, so I’m sorry to delay it – let’s move on to practice.
+In practice, it’s literally a couple of highly simple and quick steps, so I’m sorry to delay it – let’s move on to practice.

 The Practice